Wednesday, July 23, 2014

 crowds in Rialto and St. Mark's, 9 PM, May 2014

-I burned about an hour hopelessly following the arrow signs to Rialto, heading from the west alleys of St. Mark's square, getting confused, turning back and finally giving up by retracing my steps.
-All I found was a pasticceria with neat stacks of cork caps on the window.
+I burned an hour hopelessly following the arrow signs to Rialto, heading from the west alleys of St. Mark's square, getting confused, turning back and finally giving up by retracing my steps.
+All I found was a trattoria with neat stacks of cork caps on the window.
 Interesting.
 Inside was a curious mix of Italian books and Americana.
 Nice.
 I couldn't resist.
 Even though it wasn't on my hot list.

 Apparently, I was also hostage to the brewing tempest in my belly.
 "Man doesn't live...."
 Pasta, being the operative word.
 And bread sticks.